 Possible Retention Of Experts

 In some cases, the settlement is facilitated by receiving the opinion of neutral experts such as real estate appraisers, forensic accountants, vocational evaluators, child development experts, parenting coordinators and business valuators.

 Facilitation Of Settlement

-Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e. the timing and exchange of information, temporary support agreements, temporary parenting time plans).
+Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e., the timing and exchange of information, temporary support agreements, temporary parenting time plans).
 Once the parties feel confident that each has sufficient information from which to make an informed decision about all of the issues in the case, the mediator will facilitate a settlement on all issues.
-This process and the length of this process is dictated by the parties willingness to participate and the complexity of the issues.
+This process and the length of this process are dictated by the parties’ willingness to participate and the complexity of the issues.

 Preparation Of Summary Of Mediation Session